 So I thought I knew how to use inheritance in Python properly.
 However, when I had a need to use multiple inheritance, I found I did not, in fact, know what was happening.
-Nothing here is new, it is all in the python docs, and if you are looking for a good explanation of multi class inheritance in python I found this account well-written and useful. …But then I also found a detractor, or two.
-This post is basically me digesting all the posts I read about inheritance in python, to convince myself I know what I am doing.
-Warning, this post is a bit of an untamed beast.
+Nothing here is new, it is all in the python docs, and if you are looking for a good explanation of multi class inheritance in Python I found this account well-written and useful. …But then I also found a detractor, or two.
+I thought I’d write my own post to digest all the concepts myself.

 When subclassing a class in python, it is almost always necessary to call the constructor of the super class, this can be done with the following: